Øyvind B. Sandbakk

 Background and activities

-My research focus on improving the understanding of elite sports performances, mainly by investigating integrative physiology and biomechanics, the effects of strength and endurance training, as well as the utilization of new technology to gain further understanding of these aspects in real-life environments.
-I also teach these topics in BA and MA courses focusing on training and performance, as well as the top coach education program.
+My research aims to improve the understanding of sport performance, by investigating integrative physiology and biomechanics, the effects of strength and endurance training, as well as the utilization of new technology to gain further understanding of these aspects in real-life environments.
+I also teach these topics in Bachelor, Master and PhD courses, as well as the top coach education program.

 Scientific, academic and artistic work